 Now more than ever, Merchants need to strategically diversify their sales channels to create a sustainable, multi-marketplace strategy so that your business isn’t at the mercy of a single channel’s whims.
 Take into account what a sudden drop off a platform looks like to your customers’ experiences.
 Can your loyal customers only find your brand on only one sales channel?
 What happens if they can no longer find you on that channel?
 Great customer experiences stem from ample, varied and convenient purchase points that have the right systems and technology in place to unify the customer experience no matter where your customers buy from.

-The Power of Technology and a Strategic Multichannel Selling Strategy
+The Power of Technology and a Robust Multichannel Selling Strategy

 Strategic data integration allows you to change your business strategy — including sales channels — with agility.
 When platform changes crop up unexpectedly, Merchants on the VL OMNI platform can easily pivot their channel mix and sales channel strategy quickly and cost-effectively.

-VL OMNI empowers your business to handle all the data needed to make all sales channels work in harmony for your business while also allowing you to deliver on complex unified customer experience goals.
-VL OMNI also applies your business-specific rules directly to your data as it moves through our business rules engine, ensuring you can rest easy knowing your data is going where, when, and in the form that your business needs it in to hit the ground running day after day.
+We empower your business to handle all the data needed to make all sales channels work in harmony for your business while also allowing you to deliver on complex unified customer experience goals.
+VL OMNI also applies your business-specific rules directly to your data as it moves, ensuring you can rest easy knowing your data is going where, when, and in the form that your business needs it in to hit the ground running day after day.

 Ultimately, your business’ future success rests your ability to respond quickly to changes, expected or not.
 Channel diversification is something single-channel merchants should strongly consider as a strategic objective.
 If these lessons from Amazon teach us anything, it’s that those who are prepared, agile and diversified in their ecommerce and integrations strategy will better stand against anything Amazon can throw at them.

 Ready to diversify?